Skip to content

 What are the main overtourism destinations in 2025?

 The strongest pressure is visible in famous European coastal and historic destinations, plus several major Asian cultural and leisure hotspots.
+These are the places where demand is colliding with limited physical or operational capacity, not just places that happen to be popular.
+The pattern matters because it tells you which type of trip needs stricter planning.

 Should I avoid crowded destinations completely?